bees-hive/aws-creds/README.md

 # AWS Credentials

 `aws-creds` configures your CLI access to AWS services by setting the environment variables in your shell based on
-- IAM Identity Center authentication; or
+- IAM Identity Center credentials; or
-- IAM user (access key and secret key) (work in progress).
+- IAM User credentials (access key)
+  - Automatic MFA support
+  - Assume role support is coming soon

 **How does it work?**